METAPOETICS IV/VI

 Bumbling downstairs, I reach

-my man cave, a private sanctum
+my man cave, a private retreat

 nobody is ever permitted to enter.